bundlewrap/bundlewrap/docs/content/items/action.md

 ## expected_return_code

 Defaults to `0`.
 If the return code of your command is anything else, the action is considered failed.
+You can also specify a list, set or tuple and the action is considered failed if the command's return code is not contained in that enumeration.
 You can also set this to `None` and any return code will be accepted.

 <hr>